 In 1996 Jim and I moved from Rochester, New York to Castle Pines.
 We absolutely loved being near the mountains, enjoying all that Denver offers as a large metropolitan city, having 364 days of sunshine a year and skiing to our heart’s content.

 I found a job in Health Care and Jim found a job at PERA – the Public Employees Retirement Association.
 A few years later I had the desire to do something else.
 So, I embarked on a totally new kind of job: a pet sitting service.
 I have always loved animals and I loved doing work where I could spend time every day playing with them.

 It was while doing this job that I met my first Bengal cat.
 Usually, when I entered the house most cats sat down, looked straight at me and asked me,” Just what are you doing in my house?”
-However, when I walked into the Bengal’s home, he bolted out of an open bedroom door and padded his way to me with his tail up, asking if we could play.
+However, when I walked into the Bengal’s home, he bolted out of an open bedroom door and ran towards me, with his tail up, asking if we could play.
 He was gorgeous, all regal looking and muscular.
 I had never felt a pelt as soft and silky as his.